 Hiking is the foundation of teen outdoor adventure travel camps.
-During our backpacking trips and day hiking excursions, girls learn how to be leaders, how to read a map, how to keep themselves warm and dry if the weather turns cold or rainy, how to work as a team, and how to Leave No Trace (LNT) travel and leave the wilderness better than they found it.
-Girls discover their inner potential, gain physical stamina, and find their place within nature as a result of traveling by foot into beautiful wilderness areas.
+During our backpacking trips and day hiking excursions, participants learn how to be leaders, how to read a map, how to keep themselves warm and dry if the weather turns cold or rainy, how to work as a team, and how to Leave No Trace (LNT) travel and leave the wilderness better than they found it.
+Campers discover their inner potential, gain physical stamina, and find their place within nature as a result of traveling by foot into beautiful wilderness areas.

 What's the different between backpacking and day hiking?

 Backpacking and day hiking are simply walking outdoors carrying what you need with you.
 The difference is, when you backpack, you carry what you need for a few days and when you day hike, you carry what you need for just one day.